 Our service is funded by the NHS.
 You may however be contemplating taking out private medical insurance at some point in the future.

 Pre-existing conditions (whether physical or psychological) will typically be excluded from private medical insurance for a varying period of time.
 Some policies simply exclude mental health conditions regardless of any previous history.
-To some extent you get what you pay for.
+To some extent you get what you pay for and we would advise you to examine the terms and conditions of the policy prior to purchase.